Jesus Sacrifice Provides for More Than Salvation

 Sow seeds everywhere in everyone, you never know what will produce a harvest.

-In the movie I Can Only Imagine Bart Millard pushes away his high school girlfriend Shannon when she tries to help him when she sees he’s hurting.
+In the movie I Can Only Imagine Bart Millard pushes away his high school girlfriend Shannon when she tries to help him.
 His knee jerk reaction is to push her away.

-Our natural reaction when someone tries to help us when we’re hurting is to push back, because it hurts when you poke a wound.
+Our natural reaction when someone tries to help us when we’re hurting is to push back, because it hurts when someone pokes a wound.
 But we have to find the root cause of the pain if we want to heal and sometimes that means a painful conversation to find that root.

 When the human body is severely burned you have to remove the dead tissue to get to the healthy tissue so that it can grow and heal, which is an extremely painful experience but the end result is healed healthy tissue.